catrincm/truthandsemantics-website/content/home/talks.md

 +++
-# A Featured Publications section created with the Featured Content widget.
+# A Recent and Upcoming Talks section created with the Pages widget.
-# This section displays publications from `content/publication/` which have
+# This section displays recent talks from `content/talk/`.
-# `featured = true` in their front matter.

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.